xpdustry/javelin/README.md

 ## Setup

-This tutorial is aimed for non-advanced users looking to create their server network very easily :
+This tutorial is aimed for non-advanced users looking to create a simple mindustry network :

-1. Install the plugin in all the servers you wish to link and start them, it will create the necessary config files in the `./javelin` directory.
+1. Install the plugin in all servers you wish to link and start them, it will create the necessary config files in the `./javelin` directory.

-2. Choose a Mindustry server that will host the main Javelin server.
+2. Choose a Mindustry server that will host the Javelin server.

    > I suggest you to choose your hub server or the one that is the most stable.

-   Go in the config file of the said server in `./javelin/config.properties` and edit the following properties :
+   Go in the config file of that Mindustry server in `./javelin/config.properties` and edit the following properties :

     - `fr.xpdustry.javelin.socket.mode` to `SERVER`.